Signbank/FinSL-signbank/README.md

     python bin/develop.py makemessages yourlocale

 This creates django.po file for the locale you chose.
-Write translations inside msgstr:
+Write your translations inside msgstr:

     msgstr ""
     For example: msgstr "My translation of the text"

-This is what the whole thing for one string/text looks like:
+This is an example of one translated string/text:

 ```
 #!bash